SSWConsulting/SSW.Rules.Content/rules/do-you-identify-the-product-owner-in-crm/rule.md

 ---
+seoDescription: "Identify the Product Owner within your CRM by including their role in job titles for seamless tracking and management."
 type: rule
 archivedreason: We don't follow this as per Uly - PO is not a job title.
 title: Do you identify the Product Owner in CRM?